 The optimal strategy is to be present on both platforms.

-Launching only on Android is justified if the product is aimed at a mass audience in the CIS countries and at the same time the budget for the launch is limited.
+Launching only on Android is justified if the product is aimed at a mass audience and at the same time the budget for the launch is limited.

 Applications simplify the buyer's journey, automate the company's internal processes, and allow users to provide only the information they need to make a purchase decision.